SaishoVibes/lboatcam/README.md

-# sboatcam
+# lboatcam
-Imba camera mod for boat racing that should have never been allowed
+Fork of sboatcam without mouse steering

 ### Features
 - Moves the camera to a certain yaw angle depending on the boat's slip angle and speed with configurable strength and smoothness